 May Lawn & Landscape Tips

 Turf Fertilizer – Bermuda lawns need a good feeding between late April and the end of May.
 Bermuda will respond well to a balanced fertilizer with at least 28% to 30% nitrogen and only a small amount of phosphorus and potassium.
-Fescue turf needs to receive one more application of fertilizer between mid-April and mid-May to get them ready for warm days of summer.
-Once temperatures consistently reach 90 fertilizing fescue will do more harm than good.
+Fescue turf needs to receive one more fertilizer application between mid-April and mid-May to get them ready for warm days of summer.
+Once temperatures consistently reach 90 degrees, fertilizing fescue will do more harm than good.

 Weed Control - Weeds that were not prevented, both grassy and broadleaf weeds, require additional treatment to control.
 Now that warm season turf is out of dormancy, control of weeds can be stepped up.
-During May it is best to spot spray any persistent perennial weeds being careful to limit turf damage.
-Remember the absolute best weed control is thick and healthy turf.
+During May, it is best to spot spray any persistent perennial weeds, being careful to limit turf damage.
+Remember, the absolute best weed control is thick and healthy turf.

 Nutsedge